MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/02_ch2_moral_foundations_of_ucsf.md

 :contentReference[oaicite:5]{index=5}

-***Technological power automatically creates moral responsibility.***
+***Technological power automatically generates moral responsibility.***

-Jonas argues that modern technology demands a new ethics, because human actions now affect future generations and planetary systems.
+Jonas argues that modern technology demands a new ethical framework, because human actions now affect planetary systems and future generations.

-Those who build systems impacting millions carry responsibility for downstream consequences — even when indirect, delayed, or difficult to quantify.
+Those who design infrastructures impacting millions carry responsibility for downstream consequences — even when these are indirect, delayed, or difficult to measure.

-From this follows responsibility-at-the-source: ethical reflection must occur before deployment, not after damage becomes visible.
+From this follows responsibility at the source: ethical reflection must precede deployment, not trail behind visible harm.

 ---